PickleTheRick/Detections/README.md

 # Detections
-This is ideas for static detectionsrules.
+This is ideas for static detection rules.